redhat-cip/software-factory/docs/deploy.rst

 The above command should have produced four directories (install-server-vm, mysql, slave, softwarefactory) that contains the filesystem tree of the images you will need to deploy the Software Factory.
-If you added VIRT=true qcow2 images have been created too.
+If you added **VIRT=true** qcow2 images have been created too.
 Those will be used to deploy on OpenStack.

+Note that the **build_roles.sh** script will try to fetch the pre-built images for you from internet.
+Indeed, the default behavior of rebuilding is only useful if you have done local changes on the SF edeploy roles.
+However if you really want to fully rebuild please prefix the **build_roles.sh** script call with **SKIP_UPSTREAM=true**.

 How to deploy SF on OpenStack
 -----------------------------